'Modi likely to sign agreements on investment in key areas | Devdiscourse

-Prime Minister Narendra Modi is likely to sign agreements on investment and plan of action in many key areas that India and Brazil can cooperate during his visit to Brasilia next month for the BRICS summit, Ambassador of Brazil Andr Aranha Corra do Lago said here on Friday.
+Prime Minister Narendra Modi is likely to sign agreements on investment and plan of action in many key areas that India and Brazil can cooperate during his visit to Brasilia in November RPT November for the BRICS summit, Ambassador of Brazil Andr Aranha Corra do Lago said here on Friday.
 "It is essentially the bilateral relationship that we have to strengthen and I believe, thanks to this visit, we are going to sign a very important agreement on investment.

 He said it would be the first time that India was going to sign a new model of investment agreement because the country has denounced the former model and is renegotiating with the new model, he said.
 "We are also going to probably sign a plan of action in which we will be able to determine many things we are going to do in different areas...like science and technology, education and culture," he said, speaking to reporters here.